creme332/Binomial-Distribution-Visualiser/README.md

 BinomialVisualiser(n, p);
 ```

-For large values of `n`, you might have to scroll up/down the terminal to view the full distribution.
+For large values of $n$, you might have to scroll up/down the terminal to view the full distribution.
 # 🔨 Modifications #
 Several parameters of the diagram can be changed but is not recommended because of different possible sizes of the terminal.